andyparkers/Weather-Station/README.md

 # Weather station project based on Arduino Nano and MH-Z19B
 This is a simple weather station which can provide you with latest data about temperature, humidity, atmospheric pressure and CO2 level.
-Keeping the last one at optimal rate is essential for being productive during the day, because exceeding some rate may make you feel tired and reduce your cognitive abilities.
+Keeping the last one at optimal level is essential for being productive during the day, because if some level is exceeded, you may feel tired and reduce your cognitive abilities.
 # Requirements
 This is what you need to accomplish this project:
 - 2004 I2C Display